Websoft9Archive/huaweicloud-platform/docs/README.md

 ## Special term

-The AWS platform has some special terms, listed below:
+The HUAWEI CLOUD platform has some special terms, listed below:

 * ECS is same with Cloud Server or Instance or Visual Machine
 * HUAWEI CLOUD Console